 - Serenity had hints of this for Zoe and Wash but no real stand-out moment.
 This was fixed in a comic series that takes place before the movie, just to twist the knife.

-- In The Punisher (2004 film), Frank Castle and his darling wife Maria share a lovely scene on the beach at night.
+- In The Punisher (2004), Frank Castle and his darling wife Maria share a lovely scene on the beach at night.
 Come on, tell me you know what happens next.

 - Hell, this is always the way it is for Frank Castle.
 Comics, he's in the park with his family on a picnic, he's finally decided to stop reenlisting to fight in Vietnam, and then, well, you know what happens.

-- Practically mandatory in every Bollywood movie that doesn't end with a wedding or Relationship Upgrade.
-Most recent is My Name Is Khan.
+- My Name is Khan.
 We were so happy together, until 9 11 happened, you lost your customers, our sister-in-law got assaulted, our best friend died, our son got killed, you went off the wall, kicked me out, and told me to tell the president I wasn't a terrorist.

 - In Starship Troopers, after a long time of being Just Friends, Dizzy finally beds Johnny.
 She dies in a Bug ambush the next day.

 - The Hunger Games: Catching Fire: Katniss Everdeen and Peeta play up this trope before the Quarter Quell.